w3yyb/AmazePHP/README.md

 # AmazePHP
 ## About AmazePHP
-A good choice for starting a PHP  project, it can be used for web and API development.
+A good choice for start a PHP  project, it can be used for web and API development.
 It only takes ONE minute to start a project.
 It has super high performance, and a very easy to use development experience.
-Native PHP first ，Lowest learning curve.
+There are no complicated concepts, so it has lowest learning curve.

 ## Features:
 - Configuration